Walt Disney World Ticket Basics & Discounts

 - Theme Park Tickets: ticket holders not staying at a "Select Resort Hotel"

 - Select Resort Hotels: All Disney resorts and select third-party hotels

 - Annual Passes

 Park Pass availability will fill up the closer you get to your dates, and may fill up well in advance if you're traveling during a busy time.
 As soon as you've nailed down dates and purchased your tickets, you should make your Park Pass reservations immediately.

 Getting the best Walt Disney World ticket deal

 There are many selling discount Disney tickets.
 The majority are not authorized and you run the risk of losing your money.
 Never, ever buy tickets from sites like Craigslist, eBay or Facebook.
 Disney links tickets to fingers, names, and/or photos, thus making it impossible to share them.

 My personal recommendation

 I have found Undercover Tourist to offer the best prices and service of all online sellers.
 They are an authorized Disney ticket seller and have been selling tickets online for more than a decade and a half.
 The price you see is the price you pay.
 There are no extra fees or taxes added when checking out.
 After you purchase and receive your tickets via email, you may link them to your My Disney Experience account.
-This will unlock the ability to make FastPass+ selections at 60 days if you're staying at a Disney-owned hotel or 30 days for all others.
 If you aren't staying with Disney or are opting out of using MagicBands, you can pick up physical ticket cards at any ticket booth once you've arrived.
 You just your email confirmation and ID.
 They also offer a wide range of tickets for other Orlando-area attractions and even offer more discounts if you bundle them.